Thytu/Initiations/IntroductioToDeepLearning/README.md

 ## Speech commands prediction

 Now you saw the bases of pytorch, it's time to practice.

-You will create a convolutional model using pytorch to predict few speech commands.
-But don't worry here is a manual to help you reach this goal.
+You will create a convolutional model using pytorch to predict few speech commands but don't worry here is a manual to help you reach this goal.

 ### Manual